Alalaq/Flavio/README.md

 - alisher.khabibullin@gmail.com
 - Telegram: @KhabiBully

+## Special thanks to Ksenia Katargina (@kkkseniaaa03) for her help with the design of the project.

 ## License
-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the ITIS License - see the `LICENSE` file for details.